 Schedule a consultation with King Law to discuss your concerns with an elder law attorney.
-Call 888-748-KING (5464) or fill out our online form to set up an appointment at one of our office locations in North Carolina or South Carolina.
+Call 888-748-KING (5464) or fill out our online form to set up an appointment at one of our eighteen office locations in North Carolina and South Carolina.

 Long-Term Care Planning

-The elder law attorneys at King Law can explain your options and guide you through the guardianship process.
-Call 888-748-KING (5464) to schedule your consultation at one of our office locations in North Carolina or South Carolina.
+Our elder law attorneys can explain and help you explore your options when it comes to the guardianship process.
+Call us at 888-748-KING (5464) to schedule a consultation at one of our offices located in North Carolina or South Carolina.

 Powers of Attorney

-Contact King Law to discuss your estate planning and elder law needs.
-Call 888-748-KING (5464) to schedule a consultation with one of our dedicated elder law attorneys.
+Contact us to discuss your estate planning needs specifically.
+Call 888-748-KING (5464) to set up a consultation with one of our dedicated elder law attorneys.